terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 Issuing Searches
 ----------------------------------------
 ### Configuring the Query Process
 The first thing we need to prepare before running a search is to configure the querying process itself.
 Since Terrier 5.0 the exact steps that Terrier performs during retrieval were made configurable via the `querying.processes` property.
 This enables us to specify how the query should be parsed, whether any pre-processing on the query should be performed, and so on.
 If you were using Terrier out-of-the-box, then these properties would be loaded automatically from the terrier.properties file.
-However, as you may not have a Terrier `etc` folder with a terrier.property file in it, then we instead need to set this via the ApplicationSetup properties:
+However, as you may not have a Terrier `etc` folder with a terrier.properties file in it, then we instead need to set this via the ApplicationSetup properties:

 ```java
 ApplicationSetup.setProperty("querying.processes", "terrierql:TerrierQLParser,"